 You should be very pleased with this tilapia recipe.
 If you would like to try an even easier, even quicker tilapia recipe, perhaps the easiest of all, then I have tried such a thing that works really well.

-- Sprinkle choice of seasonings on tilapia before turning.
-A simple option is sprinkled salt and pepper, or perhaps lemon pepper.
+- Sprinkle a choice of seasonings on the tilapia before turning.
+A simple option is to sprinkle salt and pepper or perhaps lemon pepper.
 You can also experiment with your favorite seasonings: garlic salt, dill weed, or cajun seasoning, to name a few.
 You can even brush the fish with melted butter.

 - Cook tilapia for another 3 or 4 minutes on the other side.
 Add more seasonings on that side if you'd like.
 When tilapia flakes easily with a fork, it is ready to eat.
 Be careful not to cook too long, as tilapia—like most fish—is much better when it's not overcooked.

 If you're hesitant to cook or eat fish, try this baked tilapia recipe or even tilapia in other recipes.
 Tilapia is a mild fish that cooks quickly.
 Messing up the flavor would be hard to do, too.
 Try it!